-Expert trajectory planner & tracker: Imitation learning proceeded exactly as described in [].
+Imitation learning proceeded exactly as described in [19].
 A minimum jerk trajectory planner in combination with a pure-pursuit path tracking controller generated an expert trajectory.
 Then the velocity commands that match the expert trajectory were paired with their corresponding FPV images to create the training dataset for imitation learning.

-(Note: The generated dataset consisted of monocular RGB images with their corresponding controller velocity commands i.e., the demonstrated expert trajectory; This is a series of state-action pairings where the actions are based on the expert’s “optimal” policy.
-In this case, the actions are the controller velocity commands.
-Step 1.
-Collect demonstrations i.e., trajectories from expert.
-2. Treat the demonstrations as i.i.d. state-action pairs.
-3. Learn control policy using supervised learning by minimizing the loss function.)

-Imitation learning algorithm: This work used the imitation learning technique, behavior cloning (BC) to train the navigation policy.
+This work used the imitation learning technique, behavior cloning (BC) to train the navigation policy [42].
 Training of the control network proceeded with trained weights of the feature encoder kept unchanged.
-A total of three navigation policies were trained for different feature encoder architectures: (i) original, (ii) ResNet, and (iii) DenseNet.
-Feature Behavior cloning [Michie 1990] was used for training [Osa 2018].
-The control policy tried to directly replicate the expert trajectory, which is a process termed as behavioral cloning (BC) [Bain 1996], which is a supervised learning method (Note: Learning a policy that directly maps from the state or/and the context to the control input is often referred to as BC; BC methods have been mainly focused on trajectory planning for robotic systems; BC can be an efficient way to reproduce the demonstrated behavior when such direct mapping is the most parsimonious way to represent the desired behavior).
-This learning involves mapping the latent variables to flight trajectory.
-This mapping give rise to the control policy.

-encoder weights were not updated during the training of the navigation policy.
-(Note: BC policies learned on top of representations are quite small, with only 3 dense layers and roughly 6K neurons.)
+A total of three navigation policies were trained for different feature encoder architectures: (i) original and (ii) ResNet.
+Feature encoder weights were not updated during the training of the navigation policy.

 RESULTS

-A. Training & Test LossA.
-Simulated navigation results
+A. Training & Test Loss